Filipinos in Israel: Demographics

-Reliable figures regarding the number of Filipinos in Israel are hard to come by as beyond those who are legally in Israel with government-issued work permits, there are many who are in the country illegally.
+Reliable figures regarding the number of Filipinos in Israel are hard to know as beyond those who are legally in Israel with government-issued work permits, there are many who are in the country without official visas.
 The Philippine Embassy in Israel estimates that there are approximately 31,000 Filipinos legally working and living in Israel.
 Most of them live and work in Israel's largest cities, Tel Aviv, Jerusalem and Haifa.
-There is also a considerable number of Filipinos working in Beersheba, Netanya, Rehovot and Rishon LeZion, but live in Tel Aviv, where they normally spend their weekends.
+There is also a number of Filipinos working in Beersheba, Netanya, Rehovot and Rishon LeZion, but live in Tel Aviv, where they normally spend their weekends.

-Filipinos work primarily as caregivers to the elderly.

-Plans to attempt to deport large numbers of Filipinos and other immigrant workers from Israel who are in the country illegally have caused concern among the Filipino community.
+Plans to attempt to deport large numbers of Filipinos and other immigrant workers from Israel who are in the country undocumented have caused concern among the Filipino community.
 Many children of Filipino workers were born in Israel, and face deportation.
 In 2006, about 900 Filipino children were granted permanent residency in Israel, with that status to be extended to their parents and other family members once the children completed their military service.

+Employment and community

+Filipinos primarily work as live-in caregivers for elderly people, thus live with their employers.

+Research on Filipino caregivers in Neve Sha'anan found that shared apartments in Tel Aviv, also known as "weekend flats", provided spaces where migrants could live with flatmates, develop support networks and hold communal activities.
+The flats also served as spaces in which migrants maintained a sense of belonging while living apart from their families.

+Recruitment in the caregiving sector has been affected by illegal placement fees charged by manpower agencies.
+In 2018, Israel and the Philippines reached a bilateral agreement to allow direct recruitment and reduce recruitment fees, which was implemented in 2021.
+However, many caregivers said that agencies continue to charge thousands of dollars to secure employment.

+Research on Filipino caregivers found that prospective migrants could face recruitment agencies, sub-agents and other intermediaries, services for training, medical examinations, documentation, housing and transportation.
+Research also found that the involvement of intermediaries increased the costs of migration.